PhamXuanKhoa/VGU_OpticalCharacterRecognition/README.md

 ## Credits

-This project was developed through the collaborative efforts of:
+This was developed through the collaborative efforts of:

 *   **[@minhle-120](https://github.com/minhle-120):** Backend development, including the FastAPI implementation and integration of engines.
 *   **[@PhamXuanKhoa](https://www.github.com/PhamXuanKhoa):** Frontend development, including UI/UX design and the creation of React components.